-Time for the next edition of Metal Anarchy’s “new music showcase,” the feature where I introduce you to up and coming bands that readers of this site may find interesting.
-This time I have an exclusive Q&A with Swedish hard rockers Crow Country Outlaw.
+Time for the next edition of Metal Anarchy’s “new music showcase,” the feature where I introduce you to artists that readers of this site may find interesting.
+This time I have an exclusive Q&A with Dr. Raza.

-METAL ANARCHY: Tell me a little bit about your band:
+METAL ANARCHY: Tell me a little about your music:

 METAL ANARCHY: Who are your main influences?

 DR. RAZA: I take influences from a wide variety of genres of music from classical and jazz to progressive rock/metal and all kinds of metal sub-genres.
 My biggest influences include Dream Theater, Rush, King Crimson, Emerson Lake and Palmer and YES.
 I am also heavily inspired by the works of progressive keyboard players such as Rick Wakeman, Keith Emerson, Jordan Rudess, Kevin Moore and Derek Sherinian.

 METAL ANARCHY: What is your latest release and why should readers of this site check it out?

 DR. RAZA: My latest release is my album titled “Brain in a Jar” (Coming May 1st 2019).
 ‘Brain in a Jar’ is a concept instrumental album set sometime in the uncertain future and tells the story of a musician, set inside a virtual world that exists only inside a large supercomputer and actual humans have long since been extinct.
 The story follows the life, struggles and the happenings of the protagonist Octava all while acknowledging that the existence they are living in is a simulation.
 I always emphasize to my listeners that in order to fully understand my music, listeners read the concept story that is present within the release notes in order to fully grasp what my music is about.